 This recipe will be available for 6 months from the publish date.
 Food - Recipes : Sweet and tangy chilli beef.
 Food - Recipes : Glass noodle salad with crab and chicken.
 Food - Recipes : Warm courgette and mint salad with feta and lamb-fat dressing.
 How to make the perfect som tam.
 This fiery little salad is one of Thailand’s best known culinary exports (despite persistent rumours that it migrated over the border from Laos relatively recently) – and justly so.

 It’s at once addictively hot and refreshingly crunchy; intensely savoury and insanely sour – in short, the flavours of south-east Asia on a plate, and the only salad to make it into the (extremely subjective) list of “the world’s 50 most delicious foods” a few years ago.
 While fans of Niçoise, caesar and tabbouleh may quibble with that particular accolade, I suspect they wouldn’t argue with its inclusion on the list – especially in the sticky heat of a Thai July, when som tam’s remarkable cooling properties come into their own.
 One to bear in mind if the British summer ever puts in a reappearance.
+The papaya McEvedy who also suggests substituting cucumber in the absence of green papaya, perspicaciously observes that if you can’t get it, “don’t worry, it’s all about the dressing”.
+The other salad ingredients.
 Food - Recipes : Pesto lemon chicken.